^ Nickie caught up with the Transport Secretary, Mark Harper MP, who reaffirmed his commitment to the pedicabs licensing scheme

 Drivers aggressively touting for business from passers-by.

-Some measures are in place already, and Nickie welcomes Westminster City Council’s continued joint-operations, which she launched whilst Leader of the Council, with the police to rid unsafe and known dangerous drivers from our road.
+Some measures are in place already, and Nickie welcomes Westminster City Council’s continued joint operations, which she launched whilst Leader of the Council, with the police to rid unsafe and known dangerous drivers from our road.

 But these operations alone aren’t enough.
 Nickie is inundated with messages from people across our neighbourhoods, about the endless noise they suffer as rogue drivers blare out their music.
 It happens hour after hour, day after day, night after night.
 This will end under the pedicabs licensing scheme.